scott-a-m/Wacko-Words-NFT-Front-End/README.md

 Once minted to your wallet, you will receive a message with a link to your NFT on Opensea.
 It may take a short while for it to appear on the site.
 In the meantime, you can also check out the collection of current mints on Opensea.

-Wacko Words NFT lives on Ethereum's Rinkeby Test Network.
+Wacko Words NFT lives on Ethereum's Goerli Test Network.
 Never send real Eth to your testnet address.
 If you did, you would lose it.
-[Testnets](https://medium.com/compound-finance/the-beginners-guide-to-using-an-ethereum-test-network-95bbbc85fc1d) use test Eth which you can get for free from [Chainlink](https://faucets.chain.link/rinkeby) or other faucets.
+[Testnets](https://medium.com/compound-finance/the-beginners-guide-to-using-an-ethereum-test-network-95bbbc85fc1d) use test Eth which you can get for free from [Chainlink](https://faucets.chain.link/goerli) or other faucets.
 It is recommended that you create a separate wallet for use on test networks.

 Built by [Scott Mitchell](https://github.com/scott-a-m/) with [Buildspace](https://buildspace.so/).